-Raj Patel is an award-winning writer, activist and academic.
-He is a Research Professor in the Lyndon B Johnson School of Public Affairs at the University of Texas, Austin and a Senior Research Associate at the Unit for the Humanities at the university currently known as Rhodes University (UHURU), South Africa.
+Raj Patel is an award-winning author, film-maker and academic.
+He is a Research Professor in the Lyndon B Johnson School of Public Affairs at the University of Texas, Austin.

 He has degrees from the University of Oxford, the London School of Economics and Cornell University, has worked for the World Bank and WTO, and protested against them around the world.
-He has been a visiting scholar at UC Berkeley’s Center for African Studies, an Honorary Research Fellow at the School of Development Studies at the University of KwaZulu-Natal and continues to be a fellow at The Institute for Food and Development Policy, also known as Food First.
 Raj co-taught the 2014 Edible Education class at UC Berkeley with Michael Pollan.
-He was also an IATP Food and Community Fellow from 2011-2013.
-He has testified about the causes of the global food crisis to the US House Financial Services Committee and was an Advisor to Olivier De Schutter, the United Nations Special Rapporteur on the Right to Food.
+In 2016 he was recognized with a James Beard Foundation Leadership Award.
+He has testified about the causes of the global food crisis to the US, UK and EU governments and is a member of the International Panel of Experts on Sustainable Food Systems.